based on Reviews

 Orange

-In the following study, the orange peel of 12 varieties of Citrus sinensis from central eastern Sicily was used to obtain essential oils and extracts.
-Some were extracted by steam distillation, others by extraction in hexane.
+In the following study, the orange peel of 12 varieties of Citrus sinensis from central-eastern Sicily was used to obtain essential oils and extracts.
+Some were extracted by steam distillation, others by hexane extraction.
 54 components were identified in the steam essential oils and 44 in the extracts.
 In all varieties, the main component is d-limonene (73.9-97%).
-Antimicrobial activity was investigated against three microorganisms (Staphylococcus aureus, Listeria monocytogens and Pseudomonas aeruginosa) and confirmed for all varieties of orange essential oil.
-The essential oils 'Sanguinello' and 'Solarino Moro' are significantly active against L. monocytogenes, while 'Valencia' hexane extract is active against all microorganisms tested.
+Antimicrobial activity was tested against three microorganisms (Staphylococcus aureus, Listeria monocytogens, and Pseudomonas aeruginosa) and confirmed for all varieties of orange essential oil.
+The 'Sanguinello' and 'Solarino Moro' essential oils are significantly active against L. monocytogenes, while the 'Valencia' hexane extract is active against all tested microorganisms.
 Source: https://pubmed.ncbi.nlm.nih.gov/27535797/

 The following study aimed to compare the effects of aromatherapy with lavender and orange essential oils on fatigue in dialysis patients.
-Ninety subjects were randomly divided into three groups of aromatherapy with lavender essential oil, aromatherapy with orange essential oil and control.
-In each experimental group, the subjects inhaled five drops of lavender essential oil and orange essential oil.
-Result: The difference in the mean fatigue before and after the intervention was statistically significant in each of the experimental groups, however, this difference was not significant in the control group.
-That is: aromatherapy with lavender essential oil and orange essential oil can reduce fatigue in hemodialysis patients.
+Ninety subjects were randomly divided into three groups: aromatherapy with lavender essential oil, aromatherapy with orange essential oil, and control.
+In each experimental group, subjects inhaled five drops of lavender essential oil and five drops of orange essential oil.
+Results: The difference in mean fatigue scores before and after the intervention was statistically significant in each of the experimental groups, but this difference was not significant in the control group.
+D.h.: Aromatherapy with lavender essential oil and orange essential oil can reduce fatigue in hemodialysis patients.
 Source: https://pubmed.ncbi.nlm.nih.gov/31383445/

 The following study showed that orange peel essential oil had a good dose-dependent inhibitory effect on the proliferation of HepG2 liver tumor cells and HCT116 colorectal cancer cells.
-When the concentration of the essential oil was 0.6 μl/ml or more, the viability rate of both cancer cells became lower than 13%.
-The Transwell assay showed that the essential oil can inhibit the migration of both cancer cells at a concentration of 0.3 μl/ml.
+When the essential oil concentration was 0.6 μl/ml or higher, the viability rate of both cancer cells became lower than 13%.
+The Transwell assay showed that the essential oil could inhibit the migration of both cancer cells at a concentration of 0.3 μl/ml.
 Source: https://pubmed.ncbi.nlm.nih.gov/30704118/

 peppermint